sangstar/matmul/README.md

 maturin develop
 ```

-For confirmation that the installation was successful, run:
+For confirmation that the installation was successful, you can run this script
+to see if the module is functioning properly.

 ```bash
 python3 -m matmul